Colliers International Group (TSE:CIGI) Shares Down 2.2%

 Colliers International Group Inc. (TSE:CIGI)’s share price traded down 2.2% on Wednesday .
 The stock traded as low as C$123.48 and last traded at C$123.48.
 80,084 shares traded hands during trading, an increase of 48% from the average session volume of 54,004 shares.
 The stock had previously closed at C$126.32.

 CIGI has been the topic of several research analyst reports.
 Royal Bank of Canada increased their price target on shares of Colliers International Group to C$126.00 and gave the company an “outperform” rating in a research note on Wednesday, February 17th.
-TD Securities upped their price objective on Colliers International Group to C$125.00 and gave the stock a “buy” rating in a report on Wednesday, February 17th.
-Finally, Raymond James upped their price objective on Colliers International Group to C$120.00 and gave the stock an “outperform” rating in a report on Wednesday, February 17th.
+Raymond James upped their price objective on Colliers International Group to C$120.00 and gave the stock an “outperform” rating in a report on Wednesday, February 17th.
+Finally, TD Securities upped their price objective on Colliers International Group to C$125.00 and gave the stock a “buy” rating in a report on Wednesday, February 17th.

 The firm has a fifty day simple moving average of C$130.54 and a 200-day simple moving average of C$111.44.
 The company has a current ratio of 0.94, a quick ratio of 0.64 and a debt-to-equity ratio of 121.78.
 The stock has a market cap of C$5.35 billion and a price-to-earnings ratio of 109.04.